mapbender/mapbender-documentation/en/bundles/FOM/UserBundle/users.rst

 .. image:: ../../../../en/bundles/FOM/UserBundle/user_forgot_password.png

 After that he gets an e-mail with a link, which leads him to a site where he can reset his password.
 The link isn't valid anymore after this operation.
+The text of the mail can be customized in the /FOM/UserBundle/Resources/translations/messages.en.xlf file.

 The functionality can be switched off in the config.yml.